Composite resin restorations (Tooth colored restoration)

 How Composite Teeth is Done

-Your dentist will use a shade guide to select the composite resin colour that will match the colour of the tooth most closely.
+Your dentist will use a shade guide to select the composite resin color that will match the color of the tooth most closely.

-When the tooth is prepared, your dentist will apply the tooth-coloured, putty-like resin.
-The resin is moulded and smoothed until it's the proper shape.
+When the tooth is prepared, your dentist will apply the tooth-colored, putty-like resin.
+The resin is molded and smoothed until it's the proper shape.
 Then the material is hardened with an ultraviolet light or laser.

 After the composite/ white filling material hardens, your dentist will further trim and shape it.
 Then he or she will polish the material until it matches the sheen of the rest of the tooth surface.

 It usually takes about 30 minutes to an hour to complete the procedure.
 If you're having more than one tooth done, you may need to schedule several visits.